TiesGamesNL/Prismarine/README.md

 * Optional Xbox Live authentication
 * Support for Windows 10 Edition Beta
 * TODO: Support for Minecraft PC
+* More biomes,performance of load chunks and new better world by NycuRO

 However, Prismarine still has a long way to go.
 We welcome contributions.